pybind/pybind11/README.md

 - Python's slice-based access and assignment operations can be supported with just a few lines of code.

-- Everything is contained in just a few header files; there no need to link against any additional libraries.
+- Everything is contained in just a few header files; there is no need to link against any additional libraries.